wyfo/apischema/docs/graphql/schema.md

 ## Subscriptions

-Subscriptions are particular operations which must return an `AsyncIterable`; this event generator can come with a dedicated resolver to post process the event.
+Subscriptions are particular operations which must return an `AsyncIterable`; this event generator can come with a dedicated resolver to post-process the event.

 ### Event generator only